leavesCZY/AndroidGuide/android_core/一文读懂SharedPreferences的缺陷及一点点思考.md

         synchronized (mLock) {
             mLoaded = true;
             mThrowable = thrown;
-            // It's important that we always signal waiters, even if we'll make
-            // them fail with an exception.
-The try-finally is pretty wide, but
-            // better safe than sorry.
             try {
                 if (thrown == null) {
                     if (map != null) {